Updated on:

 Muscat

-Muscat is the capital and most densely populated city in Oman, boasting a population of over 800,000 people.
+Muscat is the capital and most densely populated city in Oman, boasting a population of over 800,000 people and a greater metro area population of 1.4 million.
 It is by far the largest city in the country, with over 50% of the total population of Oman, and should be any marketer’s first stop for advertising.

 Districts in Muscat to Geo-Target